 Wake up Dads!

-brought to you by Pritu Jha
+Brought to you by Pritu Jha

 Whenever I take little Agastya out for outdoor activities, a question resonates in my head: where are the fathers?
 I look for them in the parks, play areas, libraries, baby groups and museums but men are most of the time conspicuous by their absence when it comes to childcare.
 Despite the propaganda about equal parenting, I feel the real picture is lopsided.
 Why talk of others, my personal parenting journey so far leaves me feeling lonely and exhausted at times.
 My husband is a loving father but we both know that the baby chores are not distributed equally between us!